saltstack/salt/doc/topics/mine/index.rst

 designed to replace slow peer publishing calls when Minions need data from other Minions.
-Rather than having a Minion reach out to all the other Minions for a piece of data, the Salt Mine, running on the Master, can collect it from all the Minions every :ref:`mine-interval`, resulting in almost fresh data at any given time, with much less overhead.
+Rather than having a Minion reach out to all the other Minions for a piece of data, the Salt Mine, running on the Master, can collect it from all the Minions every :ref:`mine_interval`, resulting in almost fresh data at any given time, with much less overhead.

 Mine Functions